 Most Reddit keyword tools — F5Bot, Syften, basic IFTTT automations — work by string matching.
 They scan new posts, check if your keyword appears somewhere in the text, and send an alert if it does.
 Simple, fast, and noisy.

-Prowlo's keyword tracking works differently at every layer.
+Prowlo's keyword tracking works differently at every layer — and the two modes have their own mechanics.

 Full-text search with PostgreSQL tsvector.
-Instead of raw string matching, keywords are processed through PostgreSQL's full-text search engine.
+Inside Watchers, instead of raw string matching, keyword tagging rules are processed through PostgreSQL's full-text search engine.
 This means stemming-aware matching: tracking "running" also catches "run," "runs," and "runner."
 It means stop-word handling: common words like "the" and "is" don't dilute results.
 And it means ranking: results are ordered by relevance, not just recency.

 AND logic by default.
-When you track a multi-word phrase like "sales pipeline," Prowlo requires both words to be present.
+When a tagging rule tracks a multi-word phrase like "sales pipeline," Prowlo requires both words to be present.
 This is a deliberate choice.
 OR logic (matching either "sales" or "pipeline") produces dramatically more noise.
 If you want OR behavior, you create two separate keywords.

 Automatic backfill.
 When you add a new keyword tagging rule, it doesn't just start watching from that moment forward.
 Prowlo scans recent crawled content from your watched communities and surfaces any existing matches.
 This means you get immediate value from a new rule — you don't have to wait a week to see if it produces useful results.

 Every match becomes a record.
-When a post in a watched community matches one of your keyword rules, Prowlo embeds it and writes it to your Dataset as a typed record — clean fields plus a vector embedding.
+Whether a post turns up in a Keyword Monitor search or matches a tagging rule in a watched community, Prowlo embeds it and writes it to your Dataset as a typed record — clean fields plus a vector embedding.
 Matches aren't scored, ranked, or filtered for intent before they land: the corpus is the asset, and your agent decides what's worth acting on by searching it semantically.
-The keyword rule controls what gets kept; your agent controls what gets surfaced.
+The keyword controls what gets kept; your agent controls what gets surfaced.

 Keyword rules find; your agent classifies

 It helps to separate two jobs.
-Keyword tagging rules answer one question: "Is this conversation relevant to my product?"
-They decide which posts in your watched communities get kept as records.
+Keywords — Monitor queries and tagging rules alike — answer one question: "Is this conversation relevant to my product?"
+They decide which posts get kept as records.

 Then there's a second question — "Is this person ready to buy?" — and in v1 that's your agent's job, not Prowlo's.
 Prowlo doesn't pre-score records.
 It gives your agent the records plus semantic search over the Dataset, and the agent classifies intent on the way out, reading language patterns, subreddit context, and post structure the way our buying intent guide describes.